plausible/docs/docs/google-analytics-import.md

 ### Filtering

-Google Analytics data is imported using Google API which has limits on the number of dimensions that can be fetched in a single query.
-This means we can't fetch entries that contain all the dimensions we're interested in and instead need to fetch data for each dimension individually.

-While simple filtering of imported data is possible, we're unable to look at how some metrics interact with each other which makes [the more advanced segmenting](filters-segments.md) of imported data limited.
+Simple filtering of imported data is possible but we're unable to look at how some metrics interact with each other which makes [the more advanced segmenting](filters-segments.md) limited.
 Whenever imported data cannot be included due to the applied filters, you will see a warning bubble in the corresponding report.

 <img alt="Imported data is excluded due to applied filters" src={useBaseUrl('img/imported-data-is-excluded-due-to-filters.png')} />